How to Make (and Freeze) Homemade Uncrustables Sandwiches

 Cutting and Sealing Your Homemade Uncrustables

 I happen to have a Cut N Seal sandwich sealer from Pampered Chef that I bought about 14 years ago for this very purpose.
 It still works great, and I highly recommend getting one if you want to make these sandwiches on a regular basis.
-You can get one from a Pampered Chef consultant, through the Pampered Chef website, or find them on Amazon (same price as through Pampered Chef).
+They no longer offer this model (there is a newer version that is square), but you can find similar ones on Amazon.

-There are also square plastic versions available online on Amazon, very similar to a version that Wonder bread used to market and sell in stores.
-I have not tried these personally, but the reviews are decent.
+There are also plastic versions available online on Amazon, very similar to a version that Wonder bread used to market and sell in stores.
+I have not tried these personally, but the reviews are very good.

 You can also just use a biscuit/cookie cutter (you’ll want one that is a 3 inch or 4 inch round), or even a large cup or glass turned upside down.